writeameer/writeameer/README.md

 <img src="https://komarev.com/ghpvc/?username=writeameer&label=Profile%20views&color=0e75b6&style=flat" alt="DiyazY" />

-I have extensive experience in advisory, strategy, architecture and design.
-I have a application development and system design background.
-I enjoy simplifying building secure and scalable systems in the cloud.
+I'm a developer/architect who ended up working a lot in infrastructure and systems design.
+I enjoy building secure and scalable systems in the cloud.
+Trying to make Cybersecurity for cloud sytems more accessible to the average business/consumer.

 ---